S4mick/s4mick/README.md

-# s4mick - top kek sec
+# s4mick

+Some stuff i did a long ago